Higher Vector Bundles: Splitting higher vector bundles

-\begin{remark} If $\psi:(R:G\action E)\to (R':G\action E)$ is a gauge equivalence, then $\psi^\wedge:(G\ltimes_RE)\to(G\ltimes_R'E)$ is a weakly flat isomorphism by Proposition \ref{prop:functoriality}, and the {\bf twisting} $C^\psi=(\psi^\wedge)^{-1}(C^{can})$ of $C^{can}$ by $\psi$ is a new normal weakly flat cleavage in $G\ltimes_R E$ such that $\id$ is weakly flat:
+\begin{remark} If $\psi:(R:G\action E)\to (R':G\action E)$ is a gauge equivalence then $\psi^\wedge:(G\ltimes_RE)\to(G\ltimes_{R'}E)$ is a weakly flat isomorphism by Proposition \ref{prop:functoriality}, and the {\bf twisting} $C^\psi=(\psi^\wedge)^{-1}(C^{can})$ of $C^{can}$ by $\psi$ is a new normal weakly flat cleavage in $G\ltimes_R E$ such that $\id$ is weakly flat:

-When $N=1$, we get that every normal cleavage in $G\ltimes E$ is the twisting of $C^{can}$ by a gauge equivalence, and that the representations up to homotopy coming from different choices of normal cleavages form a gauge-equivalence class, see \cite[Thm 5.10]{gsm}.
-When $N>1$, every normal weakly flat cleavage $C$ in $G\ltimes E$ such that $\id:(G\ltimes_RE,C^{can})\to(G\ltimes_RE,C)$ is weakly flat is the twisting of $C^{can}$ by a gauge equivalence.
-Example \ref{ex:not-full} shows that not every normal weakly flat cleavage is a twisting of $C^{can}$ by a gauge transformation, so the hypothesis on $\id$ is required.
-Nevertheless, we will show in \cite{dht} how to drop the weakly flat hypothesis, and conclude that different choices of cleavages always lead to gauge equivalent representations up to homotopy. \end{remark}
+For VB-groupoids, every normal cleavage in $G\ltimes E$ is the twisting of $C^{can}$ by a gauge equivalence, and the representations up to homotopy coming from different choices of normal cleavages form a gauge-equivalence class, see \cite[Thm 5.10]{gsm}.
+In general, if $C$ is normal and weakly flat and $\id:(G\ltimes_RE,C^{can})\to(G\ltimes_RE,C)$ is weakly flat, then $C=C^\psi$ for some $\psi$.
+Example \ref{ex:not-full} shows that there are normal weakly flat cleavages on $G\ltimes_RE$ that are not of the type $C^\psi$. \end{remark}

-These results show that there is a 1-1 correspondence between representations up to homotopy up to isomorphisms and higher vector bundles equipped with a cleavage up to weakly flat isomorphism.
-More generally, Propositions \ref{prop:functoriality} and \ref{prop:vee} combine to produce our Main Theorem:
+These results show a 1-1 correspondence between representations up to homotopy up to isomorphisms and higher vector bundles equipped with a cleavage up to weakly flat isomorphism.
+More generally, Propositions \ref{prop:functoriality} and \ref{prop:vee} combine to produce our Main Theorem \ref{thm:main-intro}

-\begin{theorem} The semi-direct product $\ltimes_+:Rep^\infty(G)\to VB^\infty_+(G)$ is an equivalence between the category of representations up to homotopy and that of higher vector bundles equipped with normal weakly flat cleavages and weakly flat morphisms. \end{theorem}

 \begin{example}\